Stop trying to shake off your uncomfortable feelings....

 How do you react when you get your feelings hurt?
 Do you become Sherlock Holmes to figure out who to blame, fix, or criticize?
 Or maybe you turn into Amelia Earhart and you disappear into the abyss to disengage, ignore, or shutdown.

 If so, you’re making a difficult situation worse.
+Admitting these feelings to yourself is an important first step in dealing with them.

 • When those hard, messy, scary feelings start charging in, take a deep breath (slow down that heart rate a bit) and accept those feelings.
 Because the feelings are, in fact, happening.